The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Results

 \subsection{Effect of Topological Properties on Model Accuracy}

-Overall, we observe a significant variance in mean reciprocal rank (MRR) achieved between the different KGs as well as between KGE models (\cref{fig:MRR}).
-In an attempt to understand the root cause of this variance, we focus our analysis on the differences in edge cardinalities and topological patterns described in \cref{sec:dataset_stats}.
+Overall, we observe a significant variance in mean reciprocal rank (MRR) achieved between the different KGs as well as between KGE models (\cref{fig:MRR}; see also \cref{fig:Appendix_hits_at_k} for Hits@1 and Hits@10, where we observe similar variability and consistent trends in the results).
+In an attempt to understand the root cause of this variance, we focus our analysis on the differences in edge cardinalities and topological patterns.
 When only considering the average occurrence of these topological properties per dataset, the data supports no conclusion about the effect on model accuracy of either edge cardinalities (\cref{fig:Appendix_avg_cardinalities_vs_MRR}) or edge topological patterns (\cref{fig:Appendix_avg_metrics_vs_MRR}).
-Previous work (e.g., \citet{teneva2023_knowledge}) went one step further, classifying relation types based on the predominant edge topological pattern and cardinality and evaluating the model accuracy per relation type.
+Previous work (e.g., \citep{teneva2023_knowledge}) went one step further, classifying relation types based on the predominant edge topological pattern and cardinality and evaluating the model accuracy per relation type.
 However, this also does not result in a clear connection between topological properties and KGE model accuracy (\cref{fig:Appendix_avg_rel_properties_vs_MRR}).
-We hypothesize that this could be due the confounding effects of covariates, such as node degrees and different topological patterns, that are too difficult to disentangle, as these properties are often not homogenous within a given relation type.
+We hypothesize that this could be due to the confounding effects of covariates, such as node degrees and different topological patterns, that are too difficult to disentangle, as these properties are often not homogenous within a given relation type.
 Therefore, unlike prior work, we dissect the link between topological properties and model accuracy at the level of individual triples to allow for a finer-grained analysis with an improved statistical power and a reduced impact of covariates.

-When comparing the edge cardinality of individual triples to the MRR achieved by the models on these triples, the observed effect strongly differs between the investigated KGs (\cref{fig:MRR_vs_cardinality}).
-This result suggests that the exact entity degrees, together with other topological properties, might be better suited to explain the MRR than a binary one/many cardinality classification.
+When comparing the edge cardinality of individual triples to the MRR achieved by the models on these triples, the observed effect strongly differs between the investigated KGs (\cref{fig:MRR_vs_cardinality}, and similarly for Hits@10 in \cref{fig:Appendix_Hits_at_10_vs_cardinality}).
+This result suggests that the exact entity degrees, together with other topological properties, might be better suited to explain the model accuracy than a binary one/many cardinality classification.